What Is the Best Paper Trading Platform? Top Picks for 2025

 - Designed to help beginners

-So, let’s find the best platform for you.
+Let’s find the right fit for you.

 All platform overviews in this article consider the browser-based version of the platform – we are not looking at the mobile app or downloadable desktop software.
 This is so you can get a feel for each broker and platform without having to install anything on your phone or computer.